Hurricane Dorian–Alabama controversy: NOAA statement

 On September 6, NOAA published an unsigned statement in support of Trump's initial claim, saying that National Hurricane Center (NHC) models "demonstrated that tropical-storm-force winds from Hurricane Dorian could impact Alabama."
 The statement also said the tweet from the Birmingham NWS office was incorrect because it "spoke in absolute terms that were inconsistent with probabilities from the best forecast products available at the time."
 The September 6 statement contradicted NOAA's September 1 statement that the "current forecast path of Dorian does not include Alabama."

 The September 6 statement led to pushback from meteorologists, including from the president of the NWS Employees Organization, who commented that the statement was "political", "utterly disgusting and disingenuous", and with "no scientific basis".
 The Commerce Department's Inspector General Peggy E. Gustafson said the next day that she was investigating the statement and directed NOAA employees to preserve all communications related to it.
 In a message to NOAA staff members, she wrote that the NWS "must maintain standards of scientific integrity," adding that the statement called into question "the NWS's processes, scientific independence, and ability to communicate accurate and timely weather warnings and data to the nation in times of national emergency."

-On September 9, The New York Times reported that Commerce Secretary Wilbur Ross had called the acting administrator of NOAA, Neil Jacobs, and ordered him to undo the department's apparent contradiction of Trump.
+On September 9, The New York Times reported that Wilbur Ross, the commerce secretary of the United States, had called the acting administrator of NOAA, Neil Jacobs, and ordered him to undo the department's apparent contradiction of Trump.
 Jacobs objected, but was told that the top officials of NOAA would be fired if the disagreement was not resolved.
 The Commerce Department later issued a partial denial, saying "Secretary Ross did not threaten to fire any NOAA staff over forecasting and public statements about Hurricane Dorian."
 Craig N. McLean, NOAA's acting chief scientist, said he would investigate how the resulting September 6 statement was issued.
 "The content of this press release is very concerning as it compromises the ability of NOAA to convey life-saving information necessary to avoid substantial and specific danger to public health and safety," he said.
 "I am pursuing the potential violations of our NOAA Administrative Order on Scientific Integrity."

-On September 11, it was reported that Ross had been told by Acting White House Chief of Staff Mick Mulvaney to arrange for NOAA to support Trump's version of events and disavow the Birmingham message.
+On September 11, it was reported that Ross had been told by acting White House chief of staff Mick Mulvaney to arrange for NOAA to support Trump's version of events and disavow the Birmingham message.
 According to The Washington Post, Trump himself told his staff they needed to get the contradiction fixed.
 The Post's sources say that Ross conveyed the message but did not threaten any firings.
 Trump denied the report saying, "It's a hoax by the media.
 That's just fake news".

-Members of the House Committee on Science, Space and Technology, which has jurisdiction over NOAA, have launched an investigation into the Commerce Department's interactions with NOAA regarding Dorian.
+Members of the House Committee on Science, Space and Technology, which has jurisdiction over NOAA, launched an investigation into the Commerce Department's interactions with NOAA regarding Dorian.
 They are specifically interested in the two directives from NOAA to the National Weather Service and the issuance of the September 6 statement.